-Note: Dilute sodium hypochlorite, which does not have a DIN, is recognized as a disinfectant that is appropriate and can be made by diluting one part sodium hypochlorite (at least 5%) to 10 parts tap water (provides 5250 ppm).
+Note: Dilute sodium hypochlorite, which does not have a DIN, is recognized as a disinfectant that is appropriate and can be made by diluting one part sodium hypochlorite (at least 5-5.25%) to 10 parts tap water

+(provides 5250 ppm).
 However, this solution must be made fresh daily as the active ingredients become ineffective after 24 hours.
 To avoid problems with corrosion to plumbing from discarding unused diluted mixtures, flush with copious amounts of water when discarding unused solutions.
 Wear appropriate PPE.

 As with all disinfection, cases must be clean prior to application of disinfectant.
-Both spray and immersion techniques can be used (except for glutaraldehyde which should never be sprayed).
-It is the responsibility of the dental office to clean and disinfect all laboratory cases after patient care and to ensure they are disinfected properly before being inserted for the patient.
+Both spray and immersion techniques can be used.
+It is the responsibility of the office to clean and disinfect all laboratory cases after patient care and to ensure they are disinfected properly before being inserted for the patient.